Churanta/ServiceApp-Motocross-India/README.md

 ## Credits

-This app was created by Churata Mondal.
+This app was created by Churanta Mondal.

 ## License